 How does Site Tracking work?

-Site tracking shows you which known contacts visited pages on your website.
+Site tracking shows you which pages on your website were visited by known contacts.

-We use first-party cookies to track visits made to every page on your site with a site tracking code installed.
-A first-party cookie is a cookie that is created by the domain that the contact is visiting.
+We use first-party cookies to track visits to each page on your site that has the eduCRM tracking code installed.
+A first-party cookie is defined as a cookie created by the domain being visited by the contact.

-When the contact visits your site, their web browser saves data files to their computer under the website's name.
-This provides transparency to your contacts about where these tracking cookies came from and where their information is being stored.
+When a contact visits your site, their web browser saves data files to their computer under the website's name.
+This provides transparency to your contacts about where these tracking cookies originate and where their information is stored.

-First-party cookies cannot be shared or transferred from website to website.
-This is to protect the security of your contacts.
-If you have multiple websites listed in your eduConverse account that use site tracking, contacts will need to be identified for each site to track their page visits.
+First-party cookies cannot be shared or transferred between websites.
+This is to ensure the security of your contacts.
+If you have multiple websites listed in your account that use site tracking, you'll need to identify contacts for each site in order to track their page visits.

-To associate page view data with a contact, that contact needs to be identified.
-This allows us to link page visits with their email address.
-Page visit data is then stored in your account.
-It is made available on the contact's profile record and in the floating segment builder.
+In order to associate page view data with a specific contact, it is essential to identify that contact.
+This process enables us to link page visits to their email address.
+The page visit data is then stored in your account, where it can be accessed in the contact's record as well as in the segment builder.

 How contacts are identified